 The following outlines the AYF policy on courses at the PH: AYF students may enroll at the PH for no more than 9 AYF credits during the academic year and for no more than 6 credits in either semester.
-Courses taken at the PH must be approved by the RD.
-On the basis of descriptions and reading lists, the RD will determine whether PH course content and work load seem suitable for AYF students.
+Courses taken at the PH must be approved by the Academic Director.
+On the basis of descriptions and reading lists, the Academic Director will determine whether PH course content and work load seem suitable for AYF students.
 Generally, courses in the German Department at the PH will be considered appropriate.
-Education majors may be exempted from the policy with RD approval.
+Education majors may be exempted from the policy with approval of the Academic Director.
 Home university adviser approval may also be needed for education majors.